phaskins/rubycbhltr/README.md

 # Ruby Code Block Highlighter

-This extension is designed to help identify the beginning line of a block in ruby.
+This extension is designed to help identify the beginning line of a block in Ruby.

 ## Usage